EZ-maas2/MetaQuest_ZMQ_ICS/tutorial.md

 Install OVRCameraRigInteraction

-Delete Main Camera – It must be replaced by a an OVRCameraRigInteraction.
+Delete Main Camera – It must be replaced by an OVRCameraRigInteraction.
 Let’s call it Rig for brevity.
-Rig object holds information about the position of your headset, controllers and/or hands.
+The rig object holds information about the position of your headset, controllers and/or hands.

 A screenshot of a computer